theavicaster/crypto-streaming/README.md

 * Cassandra sink is used to persist both real-time prices as well as calculated aggregates from Spark

-* Node.js and Express is used to create REST Endpoints to fetch the latest data from Cassandra
+* Node.js and Express is used to create REST Endpoints to fetch and serve the latest data from Cassandra

+* React, Chart.js, and Material-UI is used to render responsive UI consisting of cryptocurrency cards and real-time dashboard.
+Updated prices and aggregates are fetched from REST Endpoint.

 ## Docker Installation